mgechev/angularjs-in-patterns/README.md

 - Remote Proxy
 - Protection Proxy

-In this sub-chapter we are going to take a look at AngularJS implementation of Virtual Proxy.
+In this sub-chapter we are going to take a look at AngularJS' implementation of Virtual Proxy.

 In the snippet bellow, there is a call to the `get` method of `$resource` instance, called `User`: